maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 <!-- TOC --><a name="matrix-statements-operators-and-functions"></a>
 ## Matrix statements, operators and functions

 Later versions of Dartmouth BASIC introduced a series of matrix related statements and functions that operate on entire arrays with a single operation.
-These sorts of operations can also be implemented using FOR/NEXT loops, but using a single instruction leads to higher performance and more clearly indicates the actual intent of the program.
+These sorts of operations can also be accomplished using FOR/NEXT loops, but using a single instruction leads to higher performance and more clearly indicates the actual intent of the program.
 The downside is that only a few dialects supported these commands, mostly on mainframes, so using them also leads to portability issues.

 The basic idea is that the common statements `PRINT`, `INPUT` and `READ` now have matrix-aware versions, `MAT PRINT`, `MAT INPUT` and `MAT READ`.
 When called, these versions loop over the array and perform the statement on all of the slots within it.
 So, for instance, `MAT PRINT A` will print out the entire array instead of having to use a FOR loop to print each slot separately.
 There are also a number of matrix operators and functions.
 For instance, one can use the assignment statement `MAT A=ZER` to set all the slots in a matrix to 0.
 All of these instructions begin with the statement keyword `MAT`.